wp-graphql/wp-graphql-woocommerce/docs/using-order-data.md

 For more information on WordPress Application Passwords, refer to the [official WordPress Application Password documentation](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/application-passwords/).

-In the next section, we will build upon this code to create a more interactive order status page.
+In the next section, we will build upon this code to create the account pages for an authenticated user.